 Specifications and bid documents shall be mailed to all potential bidders.

-Bids shall be opened and tabulated by the SFS Director and/or Cafeteria Manager.
+Bids shall be opened and tabulated by the School Food Service/School Nutrition Program Director and/or Cafeteria Manager.

 The bids shall be submitted to the Board of Education for action.